tardate/LittleArduinoProjects/Electronics101/Oscillators/CommonEmitterHartley/README.md

 ![CommonEmitterHartley_pb_build_rear](./assets/CommonEmitterHartley_pb_build_rear.jpg?raw=true)

-Very strong oscillation achieved, with significantly higher peak-peak voltage output than in the breadboard build, however this does cost more distortion in the signal (I suspect the transistor bias needs adjusting - perhaps higher R3 value)
+Very strong oscillation achieved, with significantly higher peak-peak voltage output than in the breadboard build, however this does cost more distortion in the signal (I suspect the transistor bias needs adjusting).

 | C1    | Freq    | Vp-p  | Frequency (theoretical)                                                                |
 |-------|---------|-------|----------------------------------------------------------------------------------------|